 Limited liability partnerships are regulated under the Limited Liability Partnerships Act 2009.
-All of the partners in a Limited Liability Partnership benefit from limited liability in respect of the partnership.
+All of the partners in a limited liability partnership benefit from limited liability in respect of the partnership.
 Their liability is limited to funds they have invested in the partnership, undrawn profits and any guarantees they have given to raise finance.
-All of the partners may participate in its management.
+All of the partners may participate in the entity's management.